2026-27 Academic Calendar Updates

 Faculty FAQs

-In September 2023, Provost Anand Marri invited a group of cross campus stakeholders to carry out a comprehensive review and modernization of Ball State University’s academic calendar.
-The membership included representation from different units on campus including Academic Affairs, Student Affairs, Athletics, Business Affairs, and Enrollment and Planning Management.
-The committee met throughout the academic year and received information from key campus stakeholders including Human Resources, Business and Auxiliary Services, Housing and Residence Life, Office of the Registrar, Academic Affairs, and Financial Aid.
-The group also broke into subcommittees including policy and practice review, best practices for calendar revisions, best pedagogical practices, and institutional data.
+In September 2023, Provost Anand Marri invited a group of cross-campus stakeholders to carry out a comprehensive review and modernization of Ball State University’s academic calendar.
+The membership included representation from various campus units, including Academic Affairs, Student Affairs, Athletics, Business Affairs, and Enrollment and Planning Management.
+The committee met throughout the academic year and received information from key campus stakeholders, including Human Resources, Business and Auxiliary Services, Housing and Residence Life, Office of the Registrar, Academic Affairs, and Financial Aid.
+The group also broke into subcommittees, including policy and practice review, best practices for calendar revisions, best pedagogical practices, and institutional data.
 Finally, the committee gathered information on more than 20 peer institutions.
-Overall, the consensus was that a shorter calendar would be beneficial for student success given that students, faculty, and support units would have more time in between semesters.
-As a result of that work, an implementation committee was put together to prepare an implementation plan to move to a 15-week (plus one finals week) semester calendar, which will begin in Fall of 2026.
+Overall, the consensus was that a shorter calendar would benefit student success, as students, faculty, and support units would have more time between semesters.
+As a result of that work, an implementation committee was formed to prepare an implementation plan to transition to a 15-week (plus one finals week) semester calendar, which will begin in the Fall of 2026.

-Faculty will now have more time in between semesters, as well as in the lead-up to the fall semester, to prepare their courses.
-If individual faculty members choose to revise their course content, they are encouraged to revisit the primary syllabus for the course to ensure they can execute the SLOs.
-Faculty members should also consult with their unit heads before implementing any changes.
+Meeting patterns will not change, so if an individual faculty member chooses to revise their course content, they are encouraged to review the primary course syllabus to ensure they can execute the SLOs within their selected weeks of instruction.
+Faculty should also consult with their unit heads before implementing any changes.

 The additional time before the fall semester begins allows for professional development, departmental meetings, and individual work time.
 Faculty development sessions and department schedules will be announced closer to the start of the Fall 2026 semester.

 With the new calendar dates, various events, such as advising schedules, move-in dates, and registration dates, may be adjusted.
 We recommend that you check with your supervisor during the 2025 academic year to ensure compliance.
-A comprehensive operational calendar is currently being developed.
+The following university operational calendar lists key dates; please continue to monitor it, as changes will be added.

-At this time final grades are still due at the close of business on the appropriate day.
-Final grade submission guidance is found in the Professional Personnel Handbook in section 110.1.
-Please continue to monitor that section for any changes to policy that may occur.
+Currently, final grades are due at the close of business on the designated dates.
+Final grade submission guidance is available in the Professional Personnel Handbook, Section 110.1.

 In September 2023, Provost Anand Marri invited a group of cross-campus stakeholders to carry out a comprehensive review and modernization of Ball State University’s academic calendar.
 As a result of that work, we are moving to a 15-week (plus one finals week) semester calendar, which will begin in the Fall of 2026.
 The updated academic calendar allows students, faculty, and support units more time between semesters, enhancing the support structures to foster student success.